OSGeo/PROJ/docs/source/operations/projections/peirce_q_d.rst

 meridian of around 25 to optimise the distortions.
 Peirce's original published map from 1879 used a central meridian of approx -70.

-Use Peirce Quincuncial (Diamond) to skip the rotation of the diamond to a square.
+Use Peirce Quincuncial (Square) to rotate diamond to a square.

 +---------------------+----------------------------------------------------------+
 | **Classification**  | Miscellaneous                                            |